 What is Pancreas Transplantation?

-With the developing and changing technology, there are treatments for the diseases that cannot be treated, and now it is easily healed.
+With the developing and changing technology, there are treatments for diseases that cannot be treated, and now it is easily healed.
 One of them is Pancreatic Cancer.

-The process of removing the pancreas, which can no longer function, and transplanting the pancreas taken from a cadaver or living donor to the sick person can be written as an answer to the question of What is Pancreas Transplantation?
+The process of removing the pancreas, which can no longer function, and transplanting the pancreas from a cadaver or living donor to a sick person can be written as an answer to the question of What is Pancreas Transplantation?
 The removed organ is kept in a solution for approximately 20 hours until the operation period.

 In the procedures performed, the sick pancreas is not removed from the person’s body.
 The healthy pancreas is placed in the person’s body to position it on the lower right side of the abdomen, and the veins are connected together as needed.
-This procedure can be done in four ways: only pancreas transplant, pancreas islet cell transplant, kidney-pancreas transplant or first kidney and then pancreas transplant.
+This procedure can be done in four ways: only pancreas transplant, pancreas islet cell transplant, kidney-pancreas transplant, or first kidney and then pancreas transplant.

 Why is Pancreas Transplantation Performed?

 Organ transplants are among the treatments that are easily done today and heal the patient.
 The life span of the patients is extended by replacing the organs that cannot function due to various reasons with healthy organs.
-Among these transplants is pancreas transplant.
+Among these transplants is a pancreas transplant.
 Why Pancreas Transplantation Is Done, let’s find out together:

 - People who have Type 1 diabetes that does not improve as a result of normal treatments that can be done